MicrosoftDocs/xamarin-docs/docs/ios/platform/document-picker.md

 ```

 > [!IMPORTANT]
-> **Note**: The developer must call the `StartAccessingSecurityScopedResource` method of the `NSUrl` before an external document can be accessed.
+> The developer must call the `StartAccessingSecurityScopedResource` method of the `NSUrl` before an external document can be accessed.
 The `StopAccessingSecurityScopedResource` method must be called to release the security lock as soon as the document has been loaded.

 ### Sample Output